FlixLabs/.github/profile/README.md

 - **Share Feedback**: Let us know your ideas, suggestions, or use cases.
 - **Sponsor the Project**:
   - *GitHub Sponsors* – You can support us directly through GitHub.
-  - *Ko-fi / Buy Me a Coffee / PayPal* – Depending on personal preference, links may be found in each project’s README.
+  - *Ko-fi / Buy Me a Coffee / PayPal* – Depending on personal preference, links may be found in README.

 Your support enables us to keep improving our tools and deliver new features to the community.